-Architects and clients will often insist on a ceiling grid that has a fire rating but it is in actual fact the suspended ceiling system that needs to be fire rated.
+Architects and clients will often insist on a ceiling grids that have fire ratings but it is in actual fact the suspended ceiling systems that need to be fire rated.

-As with any fire rating, it is the entire system that needs to be tested and carries the fire rating, and not just one component of the system.
+As with any fire ratings, it is the entire system that needs to be tested and carries the fire rating, and not just one component of the system.